16th Street Mall: History

-The 12 1/2-block, 4/5 mi 16th Street Mall is considered a landmark of late-20th-century design, combining post–World War II Modernist geometry and lighting with Postmodern references to western motifs.
+The original 12 1/2-block, 4/5 mi 16th Street Mall is considered a landmark of late-20th-century design, combining post–World War II Modernist geometry and lighting with Postmodern references to western motifs.
 Its granite paving—19 in square blocks in charcoal gray, light gray, and "Colorado red"—forms a diamond pattern inspired by Navajo blankets and diamondback rattlesnake skin.
-Other unique elements include distinctive light standards, red oak and honey locust trees in engineered root boxes, fiberglass street furniture, and metal signage.
+Other unique elements include distinctive light standards, northern red oaks and honey locust trees in engineered root boxes, fiberglass street furniture, and metal signage.

 After two years of construction, the Mall opened on October 4, 1982, with a ceremony that drew more than 200,000 visitors downtown.
 The Mall initially ran from Market Street Station to Civic Center Station at Broadway.
 Consolidating shuttle service along the route removed about 870 daily bus trips from surrounding streets, by funneling express and regional commuter buses to the bus stations.
 The Federal Transit Administration classifies the mall as a "fixed guideway", enabling RTD to receive operating funds under the same formula as a rail line.
 In 1994, the addition of light rail service on California and Stout streets added a third transit hub to the mall.

+The improvements on the street were extended three block into Lower Downtown in 1994 reaching Wynkoop Street, which included the demolition of the 16th Street Viaduct.
+Four more blocks into the Central Platte Valley district were added in 2012 ending at Wewatta Street.
+These extensions feature wide sidewalks and streetscape upgrades but not the older Mall's granite paving, reaching a total length of 1+1/4 mi and 18 1/2-blocks.
+However, the segment from Wewatta to Wynkoop Streets is partly open to local vehicle traffic.